Jxxx-Vx/Admin-Panel-v1/README.md

 On windows remember to add to path
 Without downloading angular into your computer, the project will not run

+All the source code is in the src folder.
+All the other folders are dependencies that are necessary for the program to work

 #backend
 remember to also run the backend.
 Many features will not work if the backend is not running in the background.
 Also remember that the backend is running on localhost:3012 for it to work.
 Conversely, the back end will only work on port http://localhost:4200/